davebrunger/SimpleMock/README.md

 SimpleMock is a very simple mocking framework, something that I have always wanted to try to write but I was prompted to have a go after a discussion at work.

 ## Usage
-The examples below use the folling interface as an example
+The examples below use the following interface as an example

     public interface IWorker
     {